Alejogb1/job-board/blog-data/can-openvino-1d-cnn-models-accept-fp64-input-tensors-if-the-network-expects-fp32.md

 id: "can-openvino-1d-cnn-models-accept-fp64-input-tensors-if-the-network-expects-fp32"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 Been there, seen that—many times, actually.
 It's a common scenario when bridging the gap between high-precision data processing and optimized inference on specific hardware.
 The short answer regarding OpenVINO and your specific case of feeding an FP64 tensor to a 1D CNN model expecting FP32, is: not directly, without some explicit data manipulation.
 Let me elaborate, and I’ll give you some concrete examples, based on some headaches I've definitely encountered in the past.

 The core issue stems from fundamental data type expectations within the model and the OpenVINO runtime.
 A neural network, particularly a convolutional neural network (CNN) in this instance, is typically designed and trained to operate with a specific data type, most frequently 32-bit floating point numbers (FP32).
 The model’s weights, biases, and intermediate calculations are all performed with this precision.
 This is largely a trade-off between accuracy and computational efficiency.
 64-bit floating-point numbers (FP64) offer higher precision but at a significant cost in memory and processing power, especially when leveraging hardware accelerators.
 OpenVINO, at its heart, aims to optimize performance.
 Therefore, when the model is compiled to an Intermediate Representation (IR) and then executed, it expects data in the precise format it was trained for.

 If you attempt to pass an FP64 tensor directly to an OpenVINO inference request that expects FP32, you will typically encounter an exception, most often due to type mismatches during input tensor processing.
 The OpenVINO runtime validates the input tensors' data types against the model’s expectations.
 It's not simply a matter of silently truncating or interpreting the data incorrectly; the framework is strict.

 Now, let's talk about how to actually handle this situation.
-The common approach, and frankly the most practical, involves *explicit data type conversion* before passing the data to the OpenVINO inference request.
+The common approach, and frankly the most practical, involves _explicit data type conversion_ before passing the data to the OpenVINO inference request.
 This usually entails converting your FP64 tensor to an FP32 tensor.
-This conversion can introduce a very *tiny* numerical loss if your original FP64 data had particularly high precision and wide range, but typically this is negligible in the context of most neural network applications.
+This conversion can introduce a very _tiny_ numerical loss if your original FP64 data had particularly high precision and wide range, but typically this is negligible in the context of most neural network applications.

 Here's a working example using Python with NumPy and OpenVINO's Python API, along with some commentary: